 If the sauce curdles, it will more than likely be because it's gotten too hot.
 So, remove the pan from the heat and slowly pour in some very hot (not boiling) water and gently whisk it in until the sauce comes back together and is smooth.

-If you tried this Recipe or any other recipe on my website, please let me know in the comments below.
+If you tried this Spinach and ricotta pasta recipe or any other recipe on my website, please let me know in the comments below.
 I love hearing from you.
-Also, please leave a star rating whilst you're there!
+Also, please leave a star rating while you're there!

 The Creamiest 15 Minute Easy Spinach Ricotta Pasta